 Of course, check the weather forecast.
 Another advantage of morning hikes is avoiding potentially severe summer storms each afternoon during their monsoon season.

 The Jud Wiebe Trail is another top trail that leaves directly from town.
 This 3-mile loop climbs about 1,300 feet with postcard panoramic views of Telluride.

 Looking at Needle Rock from the Jud Wiebe Trail.

-Also on the Jud Wiebe Trail… walk through aspen groves with dramatic white bark…
+Also on the Jud Wiebe Trail, walk through aspen groves with its bright white bark.

 After finishing the Jud Wiebe loop, take the short (half mile roundtrip) hike to see Cornet Falls.
 Since Telluride was in a drought, all the waterfalls had low flows.

 Bridal Veil Falls is the highest free-falling waterfall in Colorado at 365 feet.
 To reach the trailhead, drive to the end of the valley (about 3 miles from downtown Telluride).
 We parked at the lot and walked up the switchback road for 1.8 miles (1,650 feet elevation gain) to reach historic power plant on the cliff.
 If you rented a high clearance 4-wheel drive, you can drive up the very bumpy road to the top.
 That will give you a big head start to reach the most scenic part of the trail past the waterfall.

 Bridal Veil Trail continues past the waterfall along the rushing river into the lush valley – taking you to Blue Lake and beyond.
 You could create a 14-mile loop and return via Bear Creek Falls.
 We didn’t do that!

 Alpine meadows above Bridal Veil Falls are loaded with wildflowers – especially in June.

 After a drought in Telluride, we were welcomed the first evening with a rain shower and double rainbow!